MediBoss/GraphQL/README.md

 * GraphQL only expose a single endpoint for all resources, unlike REST with many endpoints.
 * Less overfetching - downloading unessary data from the API
 * Less underfetching - endpoints that does not return enough data, need to make another request.
+* GraphQL eliminates the need to adjust the API when product requirements and design have changed.